-The pop-up menu is activated by pressing the third mouse button (see the section called Notes on Using The Mouse) on a feature view.
+The pop-up menu is activated by pressing the third mouse button (see the section called Notes on Using The Mouse in Chapter 3) on a feature view.
 The menu is split into three sections.
 The top contains functions that will act on the current view.
 The middle contains shortcuts to some of the main window menus.
-The bottom contains four toggle buttons which influence the appearance of the view.
+The bottom contain toggle buttons which influence the appearance of the view.